moocowmoo/dashman/README.md

 * sync_dashman_to_github.sh -- safe git commands to get everything up to date
 * update_dashd.sh -- An easy to use update script for 32/64 bit linux

+# Assumptions/Limitations

+This script, for now, assumes your binaries live in your ~/.dash folder and downloads/creates symlinks there.
+(By adding ~/.dash to your PATH you can invoke dash-cli/dashd from any directory.)

+It is currently only compatible with 32/64 bit linux.

+A destination/install folder will be added in future versions.

 # Dependencies

 * dashd - version 12 or greater